Retention

 • Ignoring the reason they left.
 If they left because of a bug and you haven't fixed it, don't ask them back yet.

 Win-back campaigns are the most overlooked retention strategy for indie SaaS founders.
 Your churned customers are 5x cheaper to reactivate than new customers are to acquire.
-A well-designed 5-email sequence, segmented by cancellation reason, typically recovers 5–15% of churned customers within 90 days.
+A well-designed 5-email sequence, segmented by cancellation reason, typically recovers 5 to 15% of churned customers within 90 days.
+Learn [how to set up win-back emails in Stripe](/how-to-set-up-win-back-emails-stripe) for the technical walkthrough.
+Before reaching the win-back stage, make sure you have a [cancel flow](/what-is-a-cancel-flow) and proper [dunning](/what-is-dunning) in place to prevent churn in the first place.
+Compare the [best churn tools for indie SaaS](/best-churn-tool-indie-saas) to find one that covers all three.

 win-backchurned customersre-engagementemail campaignsSaaS retention